 5 David answered the priest, and said to him, “Truly, women have been kept from us as usual these three days.
 When I came out, the vessels of the young men were holy, though it was only a common journey.
 How much more then today shall their vessels be holy?”
 6 So the priest gave him holy bread; for there was no bread there but the show bread that was taken from before the Lord, to replace it with hot bread that day, when it was taken away.

-7 Now a certain man of the servants of Saul was there that day, detained before the Lord; and his name was Doeg the Edomite, the best of the herdsmen who belonged to Saul.
-8 David said to Ahimelech, “Isn’t there here under your hand spear or sword?
+7 Now a certain man among the servants of Saul was there that day, detained before the Lord; and his name was Doeg the Edomite, the best of the herdsmen who belonged to Saul.
+8 David said to Ahimelech, “Isn’t there here, under your hand, spear or sword?
 For I have neither brought my sword nor my weapons with me, because the king’s business required haste.”

 David said, “There is none like that.
 Give it to me.”

 David Flees to Gath

 10 David arose, and fled that day for fear of Saul, and went to Achish the king of Gath.
 11 The servants of Achish said to him, “Isn’t this David the king of the land?
 Didn’t they sing to one another about him in dances, saying, ‘Saul has slain his thousands, and David his ten thousands?’ ”

 12 David laid up these words in his heart, and was very afraid of Achish the king of Gath.
 13 He changed his behavior before them and pretended to be insane in their hands, and scribbled on the doors of the gate, letting his spittle fall down on his beard.
 14 Then Achish said to his servants, “Look, you see the man is insane.
 Why then have you brought him to me?
 15 Do I lack madmen, that you have brought this fellow to play the madman in my presence?
 Should this fellow come into my house?”